 Let’s look at a typical 4 day Course…

-The first morning will start at 08.30 and be focusing on road work using one of our RV 125 cc Van Vans’ that we use for our CBT’s.
-We would be looking to take a break at 13.00 until 13.30 to recharge the batteries and review the mornings ride.
-After lunch we will be looking at the skills you will need to display to achieve your Module 1 Test Pass with a DVSA Examiner with a Mod.1 practice session.
+The first morning focuses on road work usually using a 125 cc lke you used for your CBT.
+Lunch break is a time to recharge your batteries and review the mornings ride.
+After lunch you will be looking at the skills you will need to display to achieve your Module 1 Test Pass with a DVSA Examiner with a Mod.1 practice session.
 Your instructor will review your progress at the end of day one with you and give you a print out of the “Show Me, Tell Me and Balance” questions that the examiner may ask you during the course of your Test.

-08.30 Until 10.00, the good bit!
-Day 2 will start with an introduction to the more powerful Suzuki SV 650, the controls of the machine will be explained and how they may differ from the controls you have been using on the less powerful machines.
-We will also explain the differences in weight and the characteristics found in the bigger bike.
-We will then move inside for refreshments and a Road Briefing, your Instructor will explain how they would like to see you ride the bike and interact with other road users, road markings and traffic signs, this is usually carried out with the Riding Test Report Form used by the DVSA Motorcycle Examiner, in this way, from the off, you can be assured that you are aspiring to ride the bike in the way the Examiner would like to see you ride the bike.
-After the road briefing we will take a break for lunch.
-Then it is out on the road for the rest of the afternoon getting used to the bike.
-You will at all times be in radio contact with your Instructor.
+Day 2 typically starts with an introduction to the more powerful unrestricted 40Kw plus bike, the controls of the machine will be explained and how they may differ from the controls you have been using on the less powerful machines.
+Your instructorwill also explain the differences in weight and the characteristics found in the bigger bike.
+Next is a Road Briefing, your Instructor will explain how they would like to see you ride the bike and interact with other road users, road markings and traffic signs, this is usually carried out with the Riding Test Report Form used by the DVSA Motorcycle Examiner, in this way, from the off, you can be assured that you are aspiring to ride the bike in the way the Examiner would like to see you ride the bike.
+After the road briefing, it’s out on the road for the rest of the afternoon getting used to the bike.
+You will always be in radio contact with your Instructor.

-Will start at 08.30 and a morning of Road Work on the 650cc building on what you have learned the previous day.
-Taking in a variety of road and traffic conditions including junctions, stop junctions, roundabouts, dual carriage ways, and one way systems.
+IS normally a morning of Road Work on the 40kw bike building on what you have learned the previous day.
+Taking in a variety of road and traffic conditions including junctions, stop junctions, roundabouts, dual carriage ways, and one-way systems.
 You will be experiencing a variety of A & B roads with speed limits ranging from 20 mph up to and including National Speed limit roads.
 Some of your road work will be undertaken in and around the area that you will be taking your practical Test, your instructor may point out local road and traffic situations that you may encounter whilst riding out with the DVSA Examiner.
-13.00 – 13:30 lunch.
-Following lunch you may practice the Module 1 Test requirements with the bigger heavier 650cc bike.
-We will discuss with you any questions the Examiner may ask you during your test
+After some lunch you may practice the Module 1 Test requirements with the bigger heavier 40kw bike.
+You will also discuss any questions the Examiner may ask you during your test.

 This is it, Test Day!
-Again we will start at 08:30, firstly we will check that you have brought all the necessary documentation for the Examiner.
-We will check your understanding of the Test Questions and explain to you what will happen when we take you to meet your examiner.
-We will then Ride over to your Test centre and concentrate on any weaknesses “you” feel you may have.
+Firstly, a check that you have brought all the necessary documentation for the Examiner.
+Next is checking your understanding of the Test Questions and explaing to you what will happen when you meet your examiner.
+Then Ride over to your Test centre and a last chance to iron out any weaknesses “you” feel you may have.

 The Module 1 Test…